Todd Garrity, L.Ac

-I specialize in pain management and I utilize many different techniques to stimulate the body’s own ability to heal.
+I specialize in pain management and I use many different techniques to stimulate the body’s own ability to heal.
 Just as every one of us is different, the modality that elicits the best response for each patient is also different.
 I take time to assess each patient and work together to find the best treatment path.
 That may look like many needles at the area of pain, or just a few near the hands, feet, and ears.
-Some patients do well without any needles at all, utilizing acupressure, cupping, moxibustion, and/or a style of medical massage called Tuina.
+Some patients do well with no needles at all, using acupressure, cupping, moxibustion, and/or a style of medical massage called Tuina.
 I coach my patients on what to do at home between treatments to continue to stimulate the body’s healing response.
 That might be exercises, stretches, self-massage with various liniments, or taking herbs.
 Whatever treatment strategy we take, I will communicate with you at length about what we are doing and why and check-in with you throughout the treatment to make sure you are comfortable.

-I know how pain and illness (yours and others in your life) can affect your outlook on life, and I have advanced training in mental/emotional health and utilizing acupuncture and other techniques to help move into a more positive, connected energetic space.
+I know how pain and illness (yours and others in your life) can affect your outlook on life, and I have advanced training in mental/emotional health and using acupuncture and other techniques to help move into a more positive, connected energetic space.

 If you are considering trying something different for your specific health concern, I look forward to working with you to see what these ancient healing modalities can do for you.